jimmyhmiller/PlayGround/writings/programming/theory-building-outline.md

 This essay is an attempt to explicate Naur's notion of "Programming as Theory Building" in order to clear up misunderstanding.
 We will begin by reviewing common themes in the secondary liturature.
 In general the reception of Naur's essay was positive and yet, even in works favorably disposed towards it, major criticism are livied which belie a misunderstanding of the theory itself.
 Insufficent focus has been put on Naur's philosophical underpinnings.

 Naur's essay has also attracted a host of industry focused commentators, mainly those in the XP and Agile circles.
-While industry use of Naur's concept should definitely be encouraged, the essays seems to largely be used in order to bolster the already held beliefs of these authors.
+While industry use of Naur's concept should definitely be encouraged, it seems to largely be used in order to bolster the already held beliefs of these authors.
 After having explained further Naur's philosophical background, we confront these applications, showing in what ways they are misunderstandings.
 Finally the paper presents novel applications , which  are not only more faithful to Naur's work, but also pay proper attention to its philosphical underpinnings.

 ## Common Objections

 The secondary literature is riddled with positive mentions of the overall thrust of Naur's essay, yet few if any authors take it upon themselves to expand on Naur's notions.
 Instead, commentators immediately either weaken Naur's thesis by removing some of its more bold statements, or believe that Naur, while insightful, was ultimately aiming at the wrong target.

-#### Communicating Theory
+#### Communicating Theory - (Needs rewritten)

 The primary target of weakening might be called the "Incommunicablity of Theory".
 Naur makes a number of bold statements concerning the limits of communicating a theory that has been built by a programmer.